Eugene Marathon: Course

 The course is laid out primarily on city streets and bike paths along the Willamette River, following many of the roads and trails used by Oregon's significant runners, such as Steve Prefontaine, Alberto Salazar, Bill McChesney and Mary Decker Slaney.

-The Eugene Marathon had previously begun in front of Hayward Field on the University of Oregon campus, but as of 2019 Hayward Field is under construction in preparation for the IAAF's 2021 World Championships in Athletics.
-The marathon currently begins instead at Autzen Stadium.
+The Eugene Marathon begins in front of Hayward Field on the University of Oregon campus.
+Hayward Field was under construction in preparation for the IAAF's 2021 World Championships in Athletics, so the Eugene Marathon began instead at Autzen Stadium between 2019 and 2021.
 Runners cross the Willamette River and go through downtown and the campus area, then down past South Eugene High School and through Amazon Park.
 They continue into the edge of the South Hills, then turn back north and eventually get on the riverfront trail system.
 From here they make a loop that travels through the River Road neighborhood and then across the Owosso Drive footbridge to the Delta Ponds area, Alton Baker Park, and eventually east to Springfield before circling back to finish at Autzen Stadium.

 The marathon is a Boston Marathon and US Olympic Marathon Trials qualifier event, and its certification allows record breaking performances to qualify as new world records.